 Which wall ties should I use?
 We’ve got your answer..

-With all the different tasks wall ties must perform and all the related regulations for their use, it’s no wonder the question which wall tie do I use? is one we hear all the time.
-Vista Engineering, the UK`s leading independent wall tie manufacturer, are in a good position to give you the correct advice.
+With all the different tasks wall ties must perform and all the related regulations for their use, it’s no wonder the question ‘which wall tie do I use?’ is one we hear all the time.
+As the UK’s leading independent wall tie manufacturer, we are in a strong position to give you the correct advice.

 It’s a complex area, so this blog won’t be covering every last detail of every wall tie we make.
-It’s simply intended to give you a good overview of what can be used, where and why.
-And if you want further advice, of course, our technical teams are always pleased to answer any questions.
+It’s simply intended to give you a sound overview of what can be used, where and why.
+If you would like further advice, our technical teams are always willing to answer any questions.

 What are the different types of wall tie